“We are not here to mourn the past, we are here to build the future.”

 With Queen Ariadne’s indispensable help, Lutor and his progeny transform the worlds in which they live.

 The Xerses Chronicles is a Mystical Science Fiction Trilogy

 The Trilogy is a multilayered snapshot of a momentous event – the birth of a new human species – and the arrival of its first prophet.

 The series takes us through a major period of friction and battles between the older form of human – the Hizzeys – and the divergent Hoosens, during a period when stability is almost impossible to find.

-Each volume toward the end contains a section devoted to universal metaphysical concepts, predominantly in question and answer form between the protagonist, and his or her audience.
+Toward the end of each volume a segment is devoted to universal metaphysical, psychological, and humanitarian matters that are largely presented in question and answer form between the protagonist, and his or her audience.

 Lutor is prophet to a higher species of human.
-His mission begins in the late 24th century as he steers the new genus towards the Golden Age.
+His mission begins in the late 24th century as he steers the new genus toward the New Age.